Updated June 20, 2023

 3. Cd command: read keyword

 The read statement is the shell’s internal tool for taking input from the standard input.
-Functionally, it is similar to the INPUT statement of BASIC and the scanf() function in C. But it has one or two interesting features, it can be used with one or more variables to make shell scripts interactive.
-The input supplied through the standard input during interactive is read into these variables.
+Functionally, it is similar to the INPUT statement of BASIC and the scanf() function in C. But it has one or two interesting features; it can be used with one or more variables to make shell scripts interactive.
+These variables read the input supplied through the standard input during an interactive session.
 The script emp1.sh uses the statement to take the search string and the filenames from the terminal.

 Command – Shell in Linux

-Read can also be used to make the script pause without accepting any input from the user.
+Read can also make the script pause without accepting any input from the user.
 It can simply wait for the <Enter> key to be pressed for program execution to continue (somewhat like the WAIT command of dBASE).
-You can also condense the above program to some extent by accepting both the arguments in one line; a single read can also be used with two or more variables names.
+You can also condense the above program by accepting both arguments in one line; a single read can be used with two or more variable names.

 In a Linux/Unix operating system, the function of the shell is to interpret the command output.
 It acts as an interface to run the commands.
-Linux and Unix shell have additional features than a command Interpreter, it acts as a programming language with basic structures like conditional loops, functions, variables, etc. Shell is a powerful environment that can be used to run the commands and works also as a programming language by using the input commands and executing them.
-Hence shell is widely used Interface due to its features, a Linux/Unix Shell has more advantages than a Windows Shell.
+Linux and Unix shells have more features than a command Interpreter; it acts as programming language with basic structures like conditional loops, functions, variables, etc. Shell is a powerful environment that can run commands and works as a programming language by executing the input commands.
+The shell’s wide usage stems from its features, with a Linux/Unix shell possessing more advantages than a Windows shell.

 This is a guide to What is Shell in Linux?
-Here we discuss the introduction, types of Shell along with Commands and respective examples.
+Here we discuss the introduction and types of Shell, Commands, and respective examples.
 You can also go through our other related articles to learn more–